npcooley/AAClassification/README.md

 ### ErrorPlot.R

 This script takes in results generated by the previous three scripts and plots them.
 It has a unique argument syntax that is not particularly user friendly, but does work.
-Users supply the filepaths to results generated by the preceding scripts and seperate those results with SEP where they wish to delineate a new panel. not including any SEP's will lead to all supplied results being plotted in a single panel.
+Users supply the filepaths to results generated by the preceding scripts and seperate those results with `SEP` where they wish to delineate a new panel. not including any `SEP`'s will lead to all supplied results being plotted in a single panel.
 The script is modestly smart, but not written to accommodate an adversarial user.
 It can generate a 1, 2, 3, or 4 panel figure, and will attempt to provide a legend to each panel with names derived from the input file names.
 It will additionally attempt to provide tables describing the Over-classification and Miss-classification rates present in the supplied data fixed at 60% confidence for each method, and fixed at 60% of non-singletons classified for each method.
 The script expects IDTAXA results to have names in the form of `METHOD_TaxLevel_AdditionalDescription.RData`, and HMMER and BLAST results to have names in the form of `METHOD_TaxLevel.RDATA`.
 Legend names and table entries will be derived and organized from these names.
 Data that are grouped together will be placed in the same panel.

 ```
 $ Rscript </path/to/script/ErrorPlot.R> <ResultFile_A_1.RDATA> <SEP> <ResultFile_A_2.RData>